Interesting Facts About Piazza Navona + How To Enjoy Your Visit

 Where to stay near Piazza Navona

-Some of the top choices of hotels near Piazza Navona are:
+In this area, you can find some of the best hotels in Rome.
+Here are the top choices of hotels near Piazza Navona are:

 Hotel Navona – A renovated 15th-century frescoed building hosting a boutique hotel that features modern facilities.

 Navona Colors Hotel – Minimalist and stylish hotel 200 meters from Piazza Navona.

 Eitch Borromini Palazzo Pamphilj – Elegant 17th-century mansion designed by Borromini with views of Piazza Navona.